2-Day Childhood Bipolar Disorder Conference

 Registration Options

-NBCC Credits: Childhood Bipolar Disorder Conference has been approved by NBCC for NBCC credit.
-Sessions approved for NBCC credit are clearly identified.
-Children’s Mental Health Resource Center is solely responsible for all aspects of the program.
-NBCC Approval No. SP-4989
+NBCC Credits: Children’s Mental Health Resource Center has been approved by NBCC as an Approved Continuing Education Provider, ACEP No. 7986. programs that do not qualify for NBCC credit are clearly identified.
+Children’s Mental Health Resource Center is solely responsible for all aspects of the programs.

 ASWB ACE Credits: Children’s Mental Health Resource Center, provider #2471, is approved as an ACE provider to offer social work continuing education by the Associate of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
 Regulatory boards are the final authority on courses accepted for continuing education credit.
 ACE provider approval period 9/11/2025-9/11-2026.
 Social workers completing this course receive 8.75 Interactive via Zoom Synchronous Distance Learning continuing education credits.